utasar/CEG-2350---OS-Concepts-and-Usage-Utsav_FALL_2025/lab 2 /lab2.md

 ## Part 3 Answers

-1. Command to create new user: sudo useradd -m utsav
+1. Command to create new user: sudo useradd -mbob
-2. Path to new user's home directory: /home/utsav
+2. Path to new user's home directory: /home/bob
-3. Evaluate if `ubuntu` can add files to new user's home directory:ls -id /home/utsav
+3. Evaluate if `ubuntu` can add files to new user's home directory:ls -id /home/bob
-4. Command to switch to new user:su - utsav
+4. Command to switch to new user:su - bob
-5. Command(s) to go to new user's home directory:cd /home/utsav
+5. Command(s) to go to new user's home directory:cd /home/bob
 6. Evaluate if new user can add files to user's home directory:touch text.txt
 7. Command to return to `ubuntu` user:su -ubuntu
 8. Command to return to `ubuntu` home directory: cd/home/ubuntu